 MAP Award Announcements

-Students who apply for financial aid on the Free Application for Federal Student Aid (FAFSA®) and agree to share the information with ISAC are considered for a Monetary Award Program (MAP) grant.
+Students who apply for financial aid [via the Free Application for Federal Student Aid (FAFSA®) or the Alternative Application for Illinois Financial Aid (Alternative Application)] and agree to share the information with ISAC are considered for a Monetary Award Program (MAP) grant.
 The announcement process begins with the college sending an award notification to eligible students indicating a calculated annual award amount.
-The inclusion of MAP Grant awards in financial aid packages is critical information for students to make informed enrollment decisions.
-Potentially eligible students are Illinois residents with an EFC under 9000 who indicated a MAP-approved school as one of their school choices on the FAFSA.
+The inclusion of MAP grants in financial aid packages is critical information for students to make informed enrollment decisions.
+Potentially eligible students are Illinois residents with an EFC under 9000 who indicated a MAP-approved school as one of their school choices on the FAFSA or Alternative Application.